EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 ## Background

 Science is a cumulative endeavor, relying heavily on the foundation laid by previous research results.
 To facilitate this progression, it is imperative that scientific workflows adhere to the FAIR principles, ensuring they are Findable, Accessible, Interoperable, and Reusable [Wilkinson et al 2016](https://www.nature.com/articles/sdata201618).
 This approach allows for the extension and reuse of workflows by other researchers, fostering collaboration and innovation.
 Merely implementing an algorithm is insufficient; there is a critical need for the long-term availability of these workflows to ensure their utility and impact over time.
 In response to this need, EarthCODE is actively developing a portal designed to host scientific workflows constructed in accordance with FAIR principles.
-Our project is one of the examples that can be added to the EearthCode workflow catalog.
+Our project is one of the examples that can be added to the EarthCode workflow catalog.
 This initiative holds significant importance and relevance to the mission of ESA, as it aligns with broader environmental and regulatory goals.
 For instance, the Regulation on Deforestation-free Products (EUDR) aims to ensure that products consumed by EU citizens do not contribute to deforestation or forest degradation [(Eu comission 2023)](https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en).
 This regulation underscores the necessity for freely accessible monitoring tools capable of detecting changes in forest cover, thereby supporting sustainable practices and compliance with environmental standards.
 In the past, we developed an initial software product to detect forest change using recurrence quantification analysis (RQA) of Sentinel-1 time series datasets [(Cremer et al. 2023)](https://doi.org/10.1109/JSTARS.2020.3019333).
 Now, we are turning this code into a FAIR workflow, improving its performance, and extent the documentation.